MichaelSoegaard/Flight_delay/README.md

  -  XGBoost ROC AUC score: 95
  - RandomForest ROC AUC score: 90

- So the best score is achieved by using an AXBoos
+ So the best score is achieved by using an XGBoost model with a standard threshold of 50/50

 ### Dataset
  Data based on [this](https://www.kaggle.com/divyansh22/flight-delay-prediction) Kaggle dataset.